Polio: Advice for travellers

 Adults (18 years and older):

-• Get a booster dose if you have received all the recommended doses of polio vaccine according to provincial/territorial vaccination schedule and have not received a booster dose against polio since your 18th birthday.
+• Get a booster dose if you have received all the recommended doses of polio vaccine according to provincial/territorial vaccination schedule and haven't received a polio booster dose since your 18th birthday.

-• Get the remaining doses before leaving if you have not completed your polio vaccine series.
+• Get your remaining scheduled doses before leaving if you haven't completed your polio vaccine series.

-• Get fully vaccinated against polio if you have not received any vaccines against polio.
+• Get fully vaccinated against polio before leaving if you haven't received any polio vaccines.

 Proof of vaccination